SpykeyRev/flutter_challenge/README.md

 ## Technical info

-The app is based on a mix of mvvm and clean architecture (of the Uncle Bob, the uncle of all programmers).
+The app is based on a mix of mvvm and clean architecture (of Uncle Bob, the uncle of all programmers).

 The main packages are used all serves a purpose as follows:

-- [flutter_displaymode](https://pub.dev/packages/flutter_displaymode): Enables the developer to change the refresh rate and resolution of the device (Used only for android, iOS, MacOS, Web, Linux, and Windows automatically supports high refresh rate)
+- [flutter_displaymode](https://pub.dev/packages/flutter_displaymode): Enables the developer to change the refresh rate and resolution of the device (Used only for android. iOS, MacOS, Web, Linux, and Windows automatically supports high refresh rate)
 - [flutter_riverpod](https://pub.dev/packages/flutter_riverpod): Reactive state management, my favourite
 - [go_router](https://pub.dev/packages/go_router): Routing powered by google, safest and fastest choice for a clean and efficient routing for all platform
 - [dio](https://pub.dev/packages/dio): Networking package, used by everyone for it's ease of use